DiffrAI/ai-research-assistant-platform/docs/local_model_setup.md

 ### Model Performance
 - Local models may be slower than OpenAI
-- Adjust model parameters in LM Studio for better performance
+- Adjust model parameters in Ollama for better performance
 - Consider using smaller, faster models for development

 ### Structured Output